-Davinia Wainohu, Bachelor of Applied Social Sciences Graduate
+Davinia Wainohu, Bachelor of Social Work Graduate

 Social Work gave me the opportunity to challenge systems that oppress us from being the best that we can be.
 This qualification means a sense of achievement, an inspiration to my whanau that with their support all things are possible.
 The first step is always the hardest, but with an awesome choice of study programmes, good facilities and high quality, supportive tutors – EIT is the place to be – the world is your oyster!!